takluyver/ubit_kernel/README.rst

 To use the kernel from other Jupyter interfaces, start them with ``--kernel ubit``.

-Note that there is a derived project supporting to use MicroPython on the `NodeMcu <https://docs.micropython.org/en/latest/esp8266/index.html>`__ from a jupyter environment, which you can find `here <https://github.com/jneines/nodemcu_kernel>`__.
+Note that there is a derived project supporting to use MicroPython on the `NodeMcu <https://docs.micropython.org/en/latest/esp8266/index.html>`__ from a Jupyter environment, which you can find `here <https://github.com/jneines/nodemcu_kernel>`__.